kottster/kottster/docs/table/customization/custom-bulk-actions.md

 - **Client-side bulk actions**: Bulk export, navigation with multiple IDs, client-side data operations
 - **Auto-calling procedures**: Simple bulk server operations like sending emails, generating reports, or updating status for multiple records
 - **Manual procedure calls**: When you need confirmation dialogs, data validation, or complex workflows before or after bulk server operations

-Learn more about bulk actions and their parameters in the [API reference](../configuration/api.md).